Greensboro sit-ins: The sit-ins

 On March 16, 1960, President Dwight D. Eisenhower expressed his concern for those who were fighting for their human and civil rights, saying that he was "deeply sympathetic with the efforts of any group to enjoy the rights of equality that they are guaranteed by the Constitution".

+In response to these protests, the Mayor of Greensboro created the Mayor’s Committee on Community Relations to try to ease tensions between groups.
+Businesses in Greensboro refused to negotiate desegregation.
+Following the committee’s announced failure on April 1st, black students began picketing, causing storeowners to close down lunch counters.
+They continued to picket, as did those in favor of segregation.
+19 days later, 45 black students were arrested for trespassing after returning to the closed Kress's lunch counter.

 The sit-in movement then spread to other Southern cities, including Winston-Salem, Durham, Raleigh, Charlotte, Richmond, Virginia, and Lexington, Kentucky.
 In Nashville, Tennessee, students of the Nashville Student Movement were trained by civil rights activist James Lawson and started their sit-ins shortly after those in Greensboro began.
 The Nashville sit-ins attained desegregation of the downtown department store lunch counters in May 1960.
 Most of these protests were peaceful, but there were instances of violence.
 In Chattanooga, Tennessee, tensions rose between blacks and whites and fights broke out.
 In Jackson, Mississippi, students from Tougaloo College staged a sit-in on May 28, 1960, recounted in the autobiography of Anne Moody, a participant.
 In Coming of Age in Mississippi, Moody describes their treatment from whites who were at the counter when they sat down, the formation of the mob in the store and how they managed finally to leave.
 The sit-ins spread to other forms of public accommodation, including transport facilities, swimming pools, lunch counters, libraries, art galleries, parks, beaches, and museums, primarily in the South.

 As the sit-ins continued, tensions began to grow in Greensboro.
 Students began a far-reaching boycott of stores with segregated lunch counters.
 Sales at the boycotted stores dropped by a third, leading their owners to abandon segregation policies.
 On Monday, July 25, 1960, after nearly $200,000 in losses ($ million in dollars), and a reduction in salary for not meeting sales goals, store manager Clarence Harris asked four black employees, Geneva Tisdale, Susie Morrison, Anetha Jones, and Charles Bess, to change out of their work clothes and order a meal at the counter.
 They were, quietly, the first to be served at a Woolworth lunch counter.
 Most stores were soon desegregated, though in Jackson, Tennessee, Woolworth's continued to be segregated until around 1965, despite multiple protests.
 When Woolworth's and its lunch counter closed in 1993, Geneva Tisdale was still working there and was the last remaining store employee who had been present on February 1, 1960.